NIKSS-vSwitch/nikss/README.md

-# psabpf - In-kernel P4 software switch
+# NIKSS - In-kernel P4 software switch

 **This project is still a work in progress.
 We make no guarantee for the stability of the API or CLI and may modify existing functions in the API or CLI.**

-**psabpf** is an in-kernel implementation of a P4 software switch.
+**NIKSS** is an in-kernel implementation of a P4 software switch.
 It works in conjunction with the P4-eBPF compiler.
-The **psabpf** switch uses Portable Switch Architecture (PSA) as a forwarding model and extended Berkeley Packet Filter (eBPF) as a packet processing engine. **psabpf** works seamlessly with both TC-based and XDP-based design of the PSA model for the P4-eBPF compiler.
+The **NIKSS** switch uses Portable Switch Architecture (PSA) as a forwarding model and extended Berkeley Packet Filter (eBPF) as a packet processing engine. **nikss** works seamlessly with both TC-based and XDP-based design of the PSA model for the P4-eBPF compiler.

-This repository implements C API & command line tool (`psabpf-ctl`) to manage P4/PSA programs for eBPF.
+This repository implements C API & command line tool (`nikss-ctl`) to manage P4/PSA programs for eBPF.

 # Installation

 ## Dependencies

-Psabpf depends on following libraries and utilities:
+NIKSS depends on following libraries and utilities:
 - GNU [make](https://www.gnu.org/software/make/)
 - [CMake](https://cmake.org/)
 - C compiler, GCC is tested